Aintripin/-CodeCarnage/.notes_global/Продвинутый Redux/Продвинутый Redux.md

 - **`useSelector`**: A general store clerk who doesn’t know what’s on the shelves.
 You have to explain what you want every time.
 - **`useAppSelector`**: A store clerk who knows everything in your store (because you told them with `<RootState>`), so you don’t have to repeat yourself.

-You made it by doing this:
+We made it by doing this:

 ```TSX:
 export const useAppSelector: TypedUseSelectorHook<RootState> = useSelector;